layerswap/project-stork/README.md

 >
 > Check out [OpenZeppelin Meta Transactions Documentation](https://docs.openzeppelin.com/defender/guide-metatx).

-This is how flow will look like with meta transactions:
+This is how the process will look like with meta transactions:

 1. The user will sign a transaction message.
 2. The signed transaction message will be sent to the OpenZeppelin Defender Relayer.
 3. The Relayer will send the signed transaction to the `MinimalForwarder` and pay the gas fees on behalf of the user.
 4. The `MinimalForwarder` will extract the signed transaction and call the actual Stork contract.
-5. Stork contract will call DON network ...
+5. Stork contract will call the DON network ... and do the rest as explained above ...
-...

 It is apparent that the Stork contract calls that involve DON interactions are routed through the `MinimalForwarder`.
 As a result, we can request Chainlink to whitelist the `MinimalForwarder` to enable its use for all users.